 Status: on going

-The project of Culture for Peace in cooperation with PDI Kintha (Myanmar) and inmedio berlin (Germany) is designed to establish and maintain a unique dialogue process between conflicting communities.
+The project of Culture for Peace in cooperation with PDI Kintha (Myanmar) (and inmedio berlin (Germany) until end of 2019) is designed to establish and maintain a unique dialogue process between conflicting communities.

 Inter-communal violence is affecting Rakhine State since many years, relations between predominantly Buddhist majorities and mostly Muslim communities remain tense, characterised by mistrust and generally low levels of interactions.
 The large-scale violence in northern Rakhine State in 2016 and 2017 has strained relations further while killing in the region is still going on.
 The situation in 2018 has been heavily influenced by the government of Myanmar’s policy of segregation between communities and throughout project implementation of our pilot in 2018 the situation in Rakhine frequently deteriorated.